 In vivo studies in mice have shown that administration of exogenous telomerase slows aging.
 Mice manipulated to be telomerase deficient aged prematurely but they recovered once the enzyme was restored.
 So on that evidence it appears telomerase therapy could slow aging, and scientists have become excited by the prospect; however, there are fears that telomerase use in humans could induce uncontrolled proliferation of cells and tumorigenesis.

 Age-related pathologies have been linked with telomere shortening as a result of the downregulation of telomerase expression.
 Telomere attrition exposes chromosomal DNA to reactive oxygen species and free radicals resulting in DNA damage and pathogenesis of disorders brought about by DNA damage, abnormal recombination, and aberrant chromosomal interaction.
-Pathogenesis of diseases such as osteoporosis, osteoarthritis, bone marrow failure, dyskeratosis congenita, acquired aplastic anemia, pulmonary fibrosis, liver disease, and cardiac disease have been connected to telomere erosion.
+Telomere erosion (decrease in quantity at the cellular level) has been connected to pathogenesis of diseases such as osteoporosis, osteoarthritis, bone marrow failure, dyskeratosis congenita, acquired aplastic anemia, pulmonary fibrosis, liver disease, and cardiac disease.

 Increased telomere erosion as a result of telomerase deficiency in organs such as the liver, lymphoid organs, and lungs inhibits tissue regeneration and promotes cellular senescence and cell death.
 This results in development of liver cirrhosis, bone marrow failure, pulmonary fibrosis, and acute myocardial infarction.
 Telomere attrition is common among the elderly, which partly explains the vulnerability of the old to these disorders.